Transaction management

 3. Commit or roll back the transaction.

-It is crucial to finish each transaction.
-The locks or memory acquired by a transaction are only released upon completion.
+It is crucial to finish each transaction because the locks or memory acquired by a transaction are only released upon completion.
+For more information on locks and deadlocks, see Operations Manual → Locks and deadlocks.

 The idiomatic use of transactions in Neo4j is to use a try-with-resources statement and declare transaction as one of the resources.
 Then start the transaction and try to perform graph operations.
 The last operation in the try block should commit or roll back the transaction, depending on the business logic.
 In this scenario, try-with-resources is used as a guard against unexpected exceptions and as an additional safety mechanism to ensure that the transaction gets closed no matter what happens inside the statement block.
 All non-committed transactions will be rolled back as part of resource cleanup at the end of the statement.
 No resource cleanup is required for a transaction that is explicitly committed or rolled back, and the transaction closure is an empty operation.